netadr/netadr.github.io/content/blog/a-quick-glimpse-sbz/index.md

 ## Introduction

-Two months ago, a tweet [^1] was mentioned in passing within GReAT's APT Trends Q2 2022 report. [^2]
+Some months ago, a tweet [^1] was mentioned in passing within GReAT's APT Trends Q2 2022 report. [^2]

 This tweet includes a hash for an ELF binary [^3] compiled for Solaris on the SPARC architecture.